 The application of Big Data analysis in healthcare research has revolutionized clinical study approaches.
 Clinical studies making use of these datasets usually belong to either retrospective cohort studies (non-concurrent/historical cohort studies) or nested case-control studies.
-As the clinical data are readily available without delays and easily retrieved from the electronic storage system, a multitude of risk factors can be included to analyse the outcome.
+As the clinical data are readily available without delays, and easily retrieved from the electronic storage system, a multitude of risk factors can be included to analyse the outcome.
 It also enables the study of rare exposures, rare events and long-term effects within a relatively short period of time.
 Resources are much less than that required for prospective cohort study design, except for dedicated manpower with the aid of high-performance computers and software, e.g., R, Software for Statistics and Data Science, Statistics Analysis System, Python.
 In essence, it retains most of the advantages while avoiding some of the disadvantages of case-control and prospective cohort studies.
-Unlike RCTs, it reflects the real-world effectiveness, and studies patients who are often under-represented in or completely excluded from RCTs (e.g., the elderly, pregnant women).
-Furthermore, the huge sample size of Big Data permits subgroup analysis to investigate interaction of different variables with the outcome of interest without sacrifice of statistical power.
-It enables the investigation of varying effect due to time factor (i.e., division of the follow-up duration into different segments) on the association between exposure and outcome given a sufficiently long observation period (in terms of years or decades) and sample size.
-It also allows for multiple sensitivity analyses by including certain sub cohorts, modifying definition of exposure (e.g., duration of drug use) or different statistical methods to prove the robustness of study results.
+Unlike RCTs, it reflects the real-world efficacy, and studies patients who are often under-represented in or completely excluded from RCTs (e.g., the elderly, pregnant women).
+Furthermore, the huge sample size of Big Data permits subgroup analysis to investigate interactions between different variables with the outcome of interest without sacrificing statistical power.
+It enables the investigation of varying effects due to time factors (i.e. division of the follow-up duration into different segments) on the association between exposure and outcome, given a sufficiently long observation period (in terms of years or decades) and sample size.
+It also allows for multiple sensitivity analyses by including certain sub-cohorts, modifying definitions of exposure (e.g., duration of drug use), or different statistical methods to prove the robustness of study results.
 A reliable capture of small variations in incidence or flares of a disease according to temporal variations also heavily depend on the sample size.
-And in the most ideal situation of n = all, selection bias will no longer be a concern.
+In the most ideal situation of n = all, selection bias will no longer be a concern.

 However, it should be acknowledged that without randomization, residual and/or unmeasured confounding remains a concern in Big Data research.
 As such, one may argue that causality cannot be established.
-The inclusion of RCT datasets with extensive collection of data and outcomes for trial participants or linkage with other data sources may partly address this issue[24].
-The possibility of causality can also be strengthened via the fulfilment of Bradford Hill criteria[25].
-Second, data validity concerning accuracy of diagnosis codes (e.g., International Classification of Diseases) in electronic databases has been challenged[26].
-In addition, milder disease tends to be omitted in the presence of more serious disease, and hence absence of a diagnosis code may not signify the absence of that particular disease[27].
-For instance, depression, which is often not coded among the elderly with other serious medical diseases, may be paradoxically associated with a reduced mortality.
-To a certain extent, data validity can be verified through validating the diagnosis codes by cross reference of the actual diagnosis of a subset of the patients in the medical records.
+The inclusion of RCT datasets with the extensive collection of data and outcomes for trial participants or linkage with other data sources may partly address this issue[24].
+The possibility of causality can also be strengthened via the fulfilment of the Bradford Hill criteria[25].
+Second, data validity concerning the accuracy of diagnosis codes (e.g., International Classification of Diseases) in electronic databases has been challenged[26].
+In addition, milder disease tends to be omitted in the presence of more serious disease, and hence the absence of a diagnosis code may not signify the absence of that particular disease[27].
+For instance, depression, which is often not coded among the elderly with other serious medical diseases, may be paradoxically associated with reduced mortality.
+To a certain extent, data validity can be verified through validating the diagnosis codes by cross referencing the actual diagnosis of a subset of patients in the medical records.